PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 - Key (text);
 - Key description (text);
 - Status (yes or no).
 It can be edited from the list;
-- Check Host (yes or no).
-It can't be edited from the list, since it has to add the URL to save the changes.

 The bulk action can enable and disable the status of the selection or delete the selection.